 A pleasant and private 18-hole parkland course that is too often forgotten as an alternative country club in the Portland area (probably because of the powerlines that dominate the practice area, but only come into play on one hole).
-Just over the West Hills from downtown Portland, the course is part of a subdivision – with houses on almost every hole (always on the left, to make them safer from the slicers).
+Just over the West Hills from downtown Portland, the Rock Creek Country Club is part of a subdivision – with houses on almost every hole (always on the left, to make them safer from the slicers).
 Fairways are mixed but well-tended, and the greens hold well and are fair and consistent (and almost all are slightly elevated).
 Bunkers, some water, and some doglegs help with the challenges.
 A nice mix of mature trees line the holes, but are mostly limbed-up to allow some progress in recovering the errant shot.
 Holes are much more interesting on the back side (so don’t get complacent if you score well on the front).
 A relatively flat course that is surprisingly compact within a housing development.
 A nice walk.

 There is conflicting information about the original opening date and original course architect.
 Some websites have the course opening in 1958, and the course has it as 1962.
 Based on newspaper stories at the time, it appears that the club was formed in 1962 and that the first 9 holes opened on June 1, 1964.
 There is a consensus that the second 9 (now the front 9) opened in 1968.